rimakogni/de-prep-steps/README.md

 (The digits will be different depending on what exact version you installed.
 As long as the version number is higher than 3.9.0, everything should be fine.)
 If you don't have Python installed then go back to the `Preparing For The Course` section and repeat the steps there.
-Failing that, get in touch with us in your pre-course slack channel.
+Failing that, get in touch with us in your prep-steps slack channel.

 ## Running tests